xXleowXx/gitlab-charts/doc/index.md

 The default values will create an implementation where _all_ GitLab services are deployed in the cluster, which is **not suitable for production workloads**.
 For production deployments, you **must** follow the [Cloud Native Hybrid reference architectures](installation/index.md#use-the-reference-architectures).

-For a production deployment, you should have strong working knowledge of Kubernetes.
-This method of deployment has different management, observability, and concepts than traditional deployments.

-The GitLab Helm chart is made up of multiple [subcharts](charts/gitlab/index.md), each of which can be installed separately.

 ## Learn more